docker/docs/engine/ce-ee-node-activate.md

 ## Notes on patching after running CE to EE Node Activation

-Docker recommends replacing the apt or yum repository from CE with the EE one that shows up on your hub/store account after starting the trial or paid license.
+Docker recommends replacing the apt or yum repository from CE with the EE repository that appears on your hub/store account after starting the trial or paid license.
 This allows apt/yum upgrade operations to work as expected and keep them current as long as your license is still valid and has not expired.

 > ***NOTE:*** You can use the `docker engine update` command.
 However, if you continue to use
 > the CE packages, the OS package will no longer replace the active daemon binary during apt/yum
 > updates, so you are responsible for performing the `docker engine update` operation periodically
-> keep your engine up to date.
+> to keep your engine up to date.

 ## Docker Engine 18.09 CE to EE Node Activation Process